The presence of world-class primary aluminium producers

 More than 1,400 aluminum processors serve multiple markets across Québec.
 These companies employ more than 7,000 Quebecers who represent 4% of Québec's salary mass.

 The companies in the sector that have located in Québec are proof of the vitality of aluminum industry here.
-They include:
+Here are a few examples:

 The aluminum sector is strongly supported by the 2015-2025 Québec Aluminum Development Strategy (The Québec Aluminum Development Strategy 2015-2025 ) which aims to improve the entire value chain.